MapleWorld/CSC488/A3/Documentation/DESIGN.md

  - a stack of SymbolLists
  - a mapping from identifiers to its attribute properties

- The SymbolList keeps track of all previously declared symbols in a scope, so symbols declared in an outer scope don't raise an error.
-The scopes it does this for are: PROGRAM, FUNCTION, PROCEDURE, LOOP.
+ The SymbolList keeps track of all previously declared symbols when a new declaration occurs in the current scope.
+ It also keeps track the type of current scope - one of {PROGRAM, FUNCTION, PROCEDURE, LOOP, ORDINARY (for if-statments)}.
+ We do not differentiate between major and minor scope, they all get handled in the same way.
+ The symbol table also keeps track of the index of the current scope, when a new declaration happens, it checks if the identifier has already been declared in the current scope by checking the scope index stored in the identifier mapping.
+ If the identifier is declared already, the old value gets pushed to the current SymbolList on the stack.

  Each identifier has a corresponding entry in the symbol table of abstract type SymbolTableEntry.
 Each entry contains attributes of each identifier depending on its type.
 If the identifier is a boolean or integer, it tracked its type.
 If it is a function or procedure, it keeps track of its parameters and return type (if it's a function).
 If it's an array, it keeps track of its bounds and type.
+ These information gets used to check the corresponding rules.

 # Semantic Analysis Design: